django-cms/django-cms/docs/contributing/development-policies.rst

 therefore subject to change.

 The `django CMS developers email list <http://groups.google.com/group/django-cms-developers>`_ serves as gathering point for developers.
-We submit ideas and proposals prior to the roadmap goals.
+Ideas and proposals prior are discussed here, and added to the roadmap following discussion by the :ref:`technical_board`.

 django CMS 3.4 will be the first "LTS" ("Long-Term Support") release of the application. *Long-term support* means that this version will continue to receive security and other critical updates for 24 months after its first release.